molevol-ub/Puffinus_mauretanicus_popgen/genome_scans/XPEHH/README.md

 This means that you will be using a file that summarizes statistics including GC content and gene density as input.

-If you want to plot the results, use the 2nd half of the 4_popgenome.r script in the main *genome_scans* directory
+If you want to plot the results, use the 2nd half of the 4_popgenome.r script in the main *genome_scans* directory.